TKprotich/Practices-and-Experimenting/README.md

-# You can embed github code by using
+# You can embed github code on you web page by using emgithub
 # https://emgithub.com/
 # Practices-and-Experimenting
 This repository is meant for writing and practicing anything related to coding, data analytics and forecasting.